Kshitizzz/aws-saa-co3/ec2/ec2-storage-options.md

 ### Key Features

 - ✅ Snapshots → stored in S3, used for backup, cloning
+- EBS archival snapshots available: 24 - 72 hours restoration time
+- Fast Snapshot Restore available for instantaneous restore but very expensive
+- Recycle bin for available for deleted snapshots with retention period of 1 day to 1 year
 - ✅ Encrypted with KMS (at rest, in-transit)
 - ✅ Supports resizing, changing type, adding IOPS live
 - ✅ Durable: **replicated within an AZ**